Urbanizedev/state_data/txdb/wip/repair_postgis_extension.md

 ---

 ## 10. Verify cross-database compatibility
+Use judgment to ensure:

-- Confirm FDW operations work across databases.
+- FDW operations work between databases
-- Confirm restoring/transferring tables between databases works cleanly.
+- Restoring/transferring tables works cleanly
-- Confirm geometry types resolve correctly in all environments.
+- Geometry types resolve correctly everywhere
+- ArcGIS can **export** and **import** into all standardized databases

 ---

 ## Repeat for Every Database
-This process must be completed **for each database** to ensure all DBs use the same PostGIS schema origin and behave consistently with imports, FDW, and cross-DB operations.
+Perform this workflow **for each database** until all DBs share a unified PostGIS schema origin and behave consistently.

 ---

 ## Done
-All databases will be repaired and aligned to the unified PostGIS schema standard.
+Your environment will be standardized with:

+- a consistent PostGIS schema origin
+- reliable external dataset imports
+- reliable ArcGIS exports/imports
+- consistent FDW and cross-database operations